 - the processing is necessary for our legitimate interests or those of any third party recipients that receive your personal information (as detailed in sections 5 and 6 below).

-The purposes for which we collect personal information further include:
+Further purposes for which we process personal information include:

 - regulatory reporting and compliance;